donundeen/WeCanMusic/server/README.md

 change the preconfigured connection name to mediawifi (or whatever you want)

 switch back and forth between hotspot and internet access with
+note: you might have a different connection name than "mediawifi"
 ```
 # get internet access
 nmcli con down hotspot